abbosaliboev/AI_course/week11/README.md

 # 📁 Week 11 – LAB-Regression

-This project performs regression analysis on a student performance dataset using **PyTorch**.
-The goal is to predict the **Performance Index** of students based on several features and achieve high regression accuracy.
+Regression analysis on a student performance dataset with PyTorch to predict Performance Index.
 ---

 ## Dataset

+✨ **Fun fact:** The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/nikhil7280/student-performance-multiple-linear-regression)

 - File: `Student_Performance.csv`
 - Number of samples: 10,000